Signed in as:

 By far the most popular component of the in-person book signings are the acoustic performances of some the songs featured in Free Fall - and their untold backstories.
 How does one go about writing a song in the first place?

-With two decades of counseling experience, an insistence upon a wholistic reimagining of "mental health" has evolved within my approach to wellness.
-This evolution considers personal, community, and wider system levels (family, work, culture, government, politics, justice, and healthcare), I collaborate with those seeking to reimagine their experience and the wider systems they still must navigate within.
+With two decades of counseling experience, an insistence upon a reimagining of "mental health" - often a code word for "mental illness" - has evolved within my approach to wellness.
+By emphasizing a non-pathologizing posture rather than psychiatric models and their clusters of symptoms, this evolution embraces the many personal, community, and system levels of our experience.
+The intersections of family history, work and career, culture, politics, and personal justice - among other influences, are considered with gentleness and curiosity.
+Together we collaborate to reimagine our experience and the wider systems we still must navigate when our session is over.

-By first emphasizing gentleness and curiosity - and acknowledging the epidemic of diagnoses and the harms of labeling people who are simply responding to the conditions of their lives, together we emphasize "compassionate pragmatism," and select from evidence-based practices tailored to honor your goals and capacities.
+This emphasis upon gentleness and curiosity - and the acknowledging of the epidemic of diagnoses and the harms of labeling people who are simply responding to the conditions of their lives, is understood as "compassionate pragmatism."

-I am profoundly curious about what it is like to be you and tend to be skeptical of many diagnoses and psychotropic drug-based solutions.
-Furthermore, I do not race to diagnose and will typically seek consultation with at least two other licensed professionals before I do I provide a diagnosis.
+I am profoundly curious about what it is like to be you.
+I do not race to diagnose and will typically seek consultation with at least two other licensed professionals before I do I provide a diagnosis.
 I will never provide a placeholder diagnosis just so an insurer will authorize a payout.
 I enjoy a wide referral network to guide you to a more appropriate professional.

 First of a two book series, Free Fall: Two Decades of Rock 'n' Roll and Addiction, 1979-1999, is the story about how one gets sick and doesn't notice.